hoomantah/tidy-data-course-project/README.md

 ## Getting and Cleaning Data Course Project
-This is the project github repo for the Johns Hopkins University, **Getting and Cleaning Data** course
+This is the github repo for the Johns Hopkins University, **Getting and Cleaning Data** course final project.

 ### Intro
 The data used for this project are from UCI Human Activity Recognition dataset.
 You can find detailed information [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).